 The sponsor categories remained same this year.
-The number of goods/service sponsors were at same level as last year, but total sponsor value higher.
-Cash sponsorships decreased significantly, now 890,000 yen, 1,235,000 yen last year.
-Total sponsor value was estimated at about 10.3 million yen (8.4 million).

-• Proposal: more efforts needed to recruit sponsors.
-Task-force members contact previous sponsors by mid-May before 2013 web site go live.
+The number of goods/service sponsors were at same level as last year, but total sponsor slightly value higher.
+Cash sponsorships continued to decreased significantly, now only 388,500 (890,000 yen in 2012, 1,235,000 in 2011).
+Total sponsor value was estimated at about 10.4 million ven (10.3 million in 2012).
+Due to the low cash sponsoring the task force could not cover all expenses they had committed to (mainly for improved food service, logo golf balls and bus service) but some of the registration fees collected by ACCJ, CCCJ and EBC had to be used to cover these expenses • Proposal: More efforts needed to recruit sponsors.
+Task-force members contact previous sponsors by mid-May before 2014 web site go live.
+We should not commit ourselves to buy logo golf balls before we have secured enough cash sponsors.